 FREELANCE: THE MAN ON THE LANCE

 “The physical shortcomings of Anglo-American comic books –the newsprint covers … – were redeemed by the presence of probably the greatest Canadian comic book hero of the 1940s – Freelance, a secret agent whose adventures constantly took him deep into Nazi-occupied Europe.
 Written by a Toronto Telegram editor named Ted McCall and illustrated by Ed Furness, Freelance’s book-length adventures had a breath of authenticity that lifted the character head and shoulders above the rest.”
 The World Encyclopedia of Comics, 1976: “Freelance (Canada).
 Writ., Peter Harris.
 265.

-After moving Robin Hood and Company into comic books, McCall wanted to add a contemporary adventurer who would fight the Nazi.
-He first approached Sid Stein the illustrator for Robin Hood and Company to draw this new character but Stein had tired of cartooning and wanted to return to commercial art.
-He suggested that his friend Ed Furness another commercial artist might replace him on the new project which Furness did.
+After moving Robin Hood and Company into Anglo-American.
+McCall wanted to add a contemporary adventurer who would fight the Nazi.
+He first approached Syd Stein the illustrator of Robin Hood and Company to draw this new character but Syd had tired of cartooning and wanted to return to commercial art.
+He suggested that his friend Ed Furness another commercial artist might replace him on the new project.
+Ted approached Ed and Ed accepted.

 Behind the ebb and flow of character changes, the Freelance comic book was itself changing dramatically.
-It like all wartime Canadian comics began as a black and white.
+It, like all wartime Canadian comics, appeared in black and white.
 In 1945, the Globe and Mail acquired a colour press and wanting to increase its use suggested to Anglo-American that they convert their comics to colour.
 Even though the American comics were banned from the Canadian market as a wartime measure to preserve currency, it was still ferociously competitive.
-Maple Leaf Comics produced a number of titles from Vancouver.
-Educational Products in Montreal produced Canadian Hero Comics.
-While Toronto had Anglo-American and Bell Features plus a kalidescope of small companies battling it out.
+Maple Leaf Comics in Vancouver produced a number of titles.
+Educational Projects in Montreal produced Canadian Hero Comics.
+While Toronto had Anglo-American and Bell Features plus a kaleidoscope of small companies battling it out.
 Colour would give Anglo-American an advantage hard to beat and of course it would prepare them for the entry of U.S. comics which would surely occur as the war wound down.

-Freelance, Robin Hood and Company vol. 3 no. 27, July-August 1945 became the first Freelance in colour.
-It was also with this issue that Freelance for the first time shared his magazine with other heroes.
-He was joined by McCall’s two other creations “Men of the Mounted” and “Robin Hood and Company” both of which had made the transition from comic strip to comic book but who had previously resided in Anglo-American titles Three Aces and Grand Slam.
+Freelance, Robin Hood and Company vol. 3 no. 27, July-August 1945 appeared in colour.
+It was also the first time that Freelance shared his magazine with other heroes.
+He was joined by McCall’s two other creations “Men of the Mounted” and “Robin Hood and Company” both of which had previously resided in Anglo-American titles Three Aces and Grand Slam.
 This change, however, lasted only four issues and by Freelance vol. 3 no. 31, April 1946, Freelance had his own comic back.
 The other creations banished back to their former titles which were now also produced in colour.

 In Freelance vol. 3 no. 34, October-November 1946 Freelance achieved another first.
 He finally had an adventure in the land of his creators – Canada.

-McCall and Furness had a vision of an even larger transformation for Freelance.
-They were attempting to convert him into a detective type character and introduce him, minus Big John Collins into the world of the newspaper cartoon strip.
-Some test strips were actually drawn.
-As Furness remembered, “They were impressed by the success in a relatively short time that “Freelance” had enjoyed … and they thought it might take off down there.
-The idea as I remember now was they were going to turn “Freelance” into some sort of a private eye … they did not have a private eye among their comic at the time, at least not one that was significantly popular.”
-Negotiations were conducted with McClure Syndication the U.S. but never achieved success.
+McCall and Furness had a vision of an even larger transformation for “Freelance”.
+They were attempting to convert him into a detective type character and to introduce him, minus Big John Collins into the world of the newspaper cartoon strip.
+Some test strips were drawn.
+As Furness remembered, “They [Fawcett] were impressed by the success in a relatively short time that “Freelance” had enjoyed … and they thought it might take off down there [U.S.].
+The idea as I remember now was they were going to turn “Freelance” into some sort of a private eye … they did not have a private eye among their comics at the time, at least not one that was significantly popular.”
+Negotiations were conducted with McClure Syndication in the U.S. but never achieved success.
 Freelance died with Anglo-American.

 Ted McCall left the comic strip/comic book field entirely.
 He rose in the ranks to become Managing Editor of the Toronto Telegram.
 Ed Furness went back into commercial art and later founded a successful company.
 He retired to a hobby of landscape painting.